magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8486-->

-*  Administrators can now successfully add a product to an order from the Admin.
+*  Administrators who use Safari can now successfully add a product to an order from the Admin.
 Previously, when the administrator clicked the **Add selected products to order** button, Magento displayed the spinning load icon, and the page hung.

 ### Sales Rule